McKleans-Scripts/mk-items/README.md

   - Massive Thank you to Jims ([JixelPattens](https://discord.gg/xKgQZ6wZvS)) Community for all their Icons/Images
   - Thank You to Jim himself, for permission to include some of his images.
   - Thank You to MrFurox from [Project Boosted](https://discord.gg/TrvAhGvDs3) for contributing a lot to this repo.
-  - Thank You to [NatasWillDoIt](https://github.com/NatasWillDoIt) for contributing a lot to the README.md
+  - Thank You to [NatasWillDoIt](https://github.com/NatasWillDoIt) for contributing a lot to the README.md in each section
   - Thank You to [Project Sloth](https://github.com/Project-Sloth)'s Community for sharing their items/imgs in the 'inventory-imgs' channel
-  - Thank You to [googleoblivion](https://github.com/googleoblivion) for resising a huge amount of the items.
+  - Thank You to [googleoblivion](https://github.com/googleoblivion) for resizing a huge amount of the items.

   And Thank you to anyone who helps submit images/icons for the Community